Cristina Bucșa: 2024: Olympics bronze, Madrid title, top 20 in doubles

 Seeded fourth in singles in Bogotá, she defeated You Xiaodi and Jule Niemeier, before losing to her doubles partner Kamilla Rakhimova in the quarterfinals.
 She and Rakhimova later won the doubles title in Bogotá by defeating the third-seeded team of Anna Bondár and Irina Khromacheva in the final.
 In Madrid, Bucșa defeated Harriet Dart, before losing to 10th seed Daria Kasatkina in the second round.
 Seeded eighth in doubles, she and compatriot Sara Sorribes Tormo won the title defeating Barbora Krejčíková and Laura Siegemund in the final, becoming the first all-Spanish doubles team to win in Madrid.
 This was Bucșa's first WTA 1000 title, which brought her to a career-high doubles ranking of No. 27 on 6 May 2024.
 The following month, Bucșa won her first WTA 500 doubles title in Strasbourg, partnering Niculescu and defeating Asia Muhammad and Aldila Sutjiadi in the final.
 En route to the title, Bucșa and Niculescu upset the second-seeded team of Demi Schuurs and Luisa Stefani in the semifinal.

 In May, she recorded her first French Open singles win against qualifier Yuliia Starodubtseva in the first round, before losing to Elisabetta Cocciaretto in the second.
 In doubles, she and Niculescu upset the 14th-seeded team of Sofia Kenin and Bethanie Mattek-Sands in the second round.
 Following her French Open doubles run, she achieved a career-high doubles ranking of No. 19 and surpassed Sorribes Tormo as the top Spanish female doubles player on 10 June 2024.

-She made her Olympic debut in Paris, where she reached the second round in singles with a win over Petra Martić.
+She made her Olympics debut in Paris, where she reached the second round in singles with a win over Petra Martić.
 Seeded eighth in doubles with Sorribes Tormo, they won the bronze medal.
-Following her bronze medal win, she became the first female and first athlete to be commemorated on the Paseo Torre de la Vega in her hometown of Torrelavega.
 At the China Open, she reached the fourth round of a WTA 1000 tournament for the first time in her career, defeating wildcard entrant Yao Xinxin, 11th seed Liudmila Samsonova and 24th seed Elise Mertens.
 Her run was ended by Karolína Muchová.

+For her bronze medal win, Bucsa was commemorated on the Paseo Torre de la Vega in her hometown of Torrelavega, becoming the first female and first athlete to receive the honor.